phrocker/sharkbite/README.md

 ## C Library

 The C library is a wrapper around the C++ Code.
 We supply a target called "capi".
-We have an example built to use [python via our C-Library using C-Types ](https://github.com/phrocker/sharkbite/blob/master/c-library-examples/python/example.py].

 This python example is vestigial and only exists as an example of the C-API wrappers.
 Implementations can be written in Go, Rust, Ruby, etc.